 How is it Done?

-The process of passivation happens in two steps.
+The process happens in two steps.
 The first step is to thoroughly clean the part from any substances introduced to its surface in the manufacturing process.
-This step is vital to the passivation process since contamination can cause damage to the metal.
+This step is vital to the process since contamination can cause damage to the metal.

 The second step is for the steel to be immersed in a passivating bath.
 Three different approaches can be used for the acidic bath: